By the Sleepy Lagoon: Orchestral serenade: By the Sleepy Lagoon

 British composer Eric Coates was inspired to compose By the Sleepy Lagoon in 1930 while overlooking a beach in West Sussex.
 His son, Austin Coates, later remembered:

 It was inspired in a very curious way and not by what you might expect.
 It was inspired by the view on a warm, still summer evening looking across the "lagoon" from the east beach at Selsey towards Bognor Regis.
 It's a pebble beach leading steeply down, and the sea at that time is an incredibly deep blue of the Pacific.
 It was that impression, looking across at Bognor, which looked pink—almost like an enchanted city with the blue of the Downs behind it—that gave him the idea for the Sleepy Lagoon.
 He didn't write it there; he scribbled it down, as he used to, at extreme speed, and then simply took it back with him to London where he wrote and orchestrated it.

 The piece is a slow waltz for full orchestra that lasts roughly four minutes.
 Michael Jameson observed that the piece is "elegantly orchestrated" with "a shapely theme for violins presented in the salon-esque genre entirely characteristic of British light music in the 1920s and '30s".

 In early 1940, American songwriter Jack Lawrence came across the piano solo version of By the Sleepy Lagoon and wrote a song lyric, then took it to Chappell, the publisher of Coates's original melody.
 The head of Chappell's New York office, Max Dreyfus, was concerned that this lyric had been added without consulting the composer.
 Dreyfus warned Lawrence that Coates "may resent your tampering with his melody".
-Dreyfus also didn't think the melody belonged in the popular genre and that it was better suited to its original treatment as a piece of light classical music.
+Dreyfus also did not think the melody belonged in the popular genre and that it was better suited to its original treatment as a piece of light classical music.